-My all time favourite teen movie.
+My all-time favorite teen movie.
 We get a glimpse into the lives of several characters on the last day of school before summer in 1976.
-A joy to watch with a killer soundtrack, this movie is the perfect coming of age story which can’t help, but remind you of what’s really important in life: railing against the establishment with your friends (and of course, Aerosmith tickets).
+A joy to watch with a killer soundtrack, this movie is the perfect coming-of-age story that can’t help, but remind you of what’s really important in life: railing against the establishment with your friends… And of course, Aerosmith tickets.

 La Vita è Bella

 Life is Beautiful is an Italian classic and one of the most moving films I’ve ever watched.
 It tells the story of Guido Orefice and his family prior to and during World War II.
 Comedy and tragedy are expertly blended in this film as a loving father tries to protect his son from the horrors of Nazi occupation by using the power of imagination.

 With the upcoming, highly anticipated live-action remake of this Disney classic what better time to revisit the 1998 original?
 Living under the strict patriarchal regime of ancient China, Mulan challenges the status quo by cutting her hair, masquerading as a man named Ping, and taking the place of her father in battle.
 What better role model for young girls and indeed for all of us.

 Described by Wikipedia as an “American experimental philosophical adult animated docufiction film” — stay with me — this film directed by Richard Linklater is unlike anything you’ve ever seen before.
 Among some of the themes explored are; the nature of reality, dreams and lucid dreams, consciousness, the meaning of life, free will, and existentialism.
 While this may sound like heavy subject matter, the structure of the film makes the protagonist’s journey, and the watcher’s feel gentle and relaxed as he encounters various people as he wanders through different dream-like states.